rguske/rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-iv-virtual-machine-service-to-support-hybrid-application-architectures/index.md

 ## Extra

 I tried the deployment of other OVA's like the [VMware Event Broker Appliance](https://flings.vmware.com/vmware-event-broker-appliance) :heart_eyes: as well as my [Kubernetes Appliance OVA](https://github.com/rguske/kubernetes-appliance) too.
-Both works like a charme and I wanted to provide the manifests for both here as well.
+Both work like a charme and I wanted to provide the manifests for both here as well.

 ### VEBA VM Service Manifest